Best power meters 2025: pedal and crank-based models reviewed and rated

 How we test

-Cycling Weekly has a team of testers with vast experience in testing bikes, components, clothing and accessories across a wide range of prices and spec levels.
-Our experience means that you'll have a consistent, in-depth viewpoint, which is reflected in our product scoring.
+Cycling Weekly has a team of testers with vast experience testing bikes, components, clothing, and accessories across various price and spec levels.
+Our experience means you'll have a consistent, in-depth viewpoint reflected in our product scoring.

-During our testing of power meters, a lot of data analytics and an in-depth understanding of that data are required to determine a device's accuracy.
-This means from time to time, we call upon experts and specialists within this field of knowledge to help with our reviews.
-To provide the best insight into the products we are testing.
+During our testing of power meters, extensive data analytics and an in-depth understanding of that data are required to determine a device's accuracy.
+This means that occasionally, we call upon experts and specialists within this field of knowledge to help with our reviews—experts like Cycling Weekly regular contributor Andy Turner.
+Andy is a Sport and Exercise Scientist, a fully qualified and experienced Cycling Coach, and a Performance Consultant, who understands how to analyse this data.

 Learn more about How We Test.